FabricioBattaglia/Moment-of-Muscle/README.md

 Wanyea Barbel - As a user, I want to view and accept jobs so that I am able to work.

-Mitchell Wise - As a user, I want to be able to click jobs on the job board, to view.
+Mitchell Wise - As a user, I want to be able to click jobs on the job board.

 Will Hall - Uploaded/revised final UI template into actual program